igemsoftware2021/Vilnius-Lithuania_Software/EFBALite/README.md

 List of changes made to the algorithm outlined in the article:

 1. We do less molecular dynamics simulations.
-This significantly improves calculation time at the cost of some accuracy.
+This approach significantly improves calculation time at the cost of some accuracy.
 2. Better spatial sampling.
 We sample on the surface of the target molecule instead of on the surface of a bounding rectangle.
 3. We implemented a depth-first searching algorithm to increase the quality of the generated aptamer.

-# Requirments:
+# Requirements:
-The program was written to run and tested on a linux machine (Manjaro).
+The program was written to run and tested on a Linux machine (Manjaro).

-The machine should have a GPU installed, otherwise the program will run increadibly slowly, the program was tested on a machine with the followig specs:
+The machine should have a GPU installed, otherwise the program will run incredibly slowly, the program was tested on a machine with the followig specs:

 GPU - NVIDIA® GeForce® GTX 1650; 4GB